baychub/cb-gsg/Getting-Started.md

 ```
 The RSP sensors listen for messages from the RSP Controller application and initiate a connection with it.
 As the sensors connect, by default the RSP Controller schedules them to activate in round-robin sequence, one at a time.
 You can watch the terminal output to see connections taking place and RFID tags being read.

-You can run the web portal (next section) anytime after starting the RSP Controller software because the dashboard refreshes automatically.
+Trying running the web portal (next section) a minute or two after running the RSP Controller application.

 ## Using the Web Portal
 Along with the RSP Controller application, Intel provides as sample software a web-based administration interface for configuration and RFID monitoring.
 The home page is a dashboard showing connected sensors, tags being read, and other status information.